Frontex warning: When the Balearic Islands become more transit than destination — how Mallorca should respond

 1. Coordinated reception points: A clearly designated point at Palma harbour with multilingual information teams, basic medical care and legal advice could reduce chaos and speed up onward travel.

-2. Special provisions for minors: Mobile safe spaces and faster procedures for unaccompanied youth — with clear funding from the Balearic government and EU funds — would relieve the system.
+2. Special provisions for minors: Mobile safe spaces and faster procedures for unaccompanied youth — with clear funding from the Balearic government and EU funds, as discussed in Emergency in the Balearic Islands: Between Rapid Aid and Open Questions — would relieve the system.

 3. Strengthened but transparent control: More patrols and better night sensors help against smugglers, but must be linked to independent oversight and human-rights accompaniment so the balance is maintained.